YogeshGoyyalA-1/Asic_Design/README.md

 ```bash
 spike -d pk sum1ton.o
 ```
 We will let the Spike debugger run until it reaches the 100b0 instruction within the main function by running the command given below.
-From there, we will proceed with manual debugging, checking the a2 register before and after execution.
-Notably, the lui a2, 0x1 instruction changes the a2 register's value from 0x0000000000000000 to 0x0000000000001000.
-To move on to next instruction press Enter
+From there, we will proceed with manual debugging, checking the a2 register before and after execution.To move on to next instruction press Enter

 ```bash
 until pc 0 100b0